 Is brushed cotton right for you?

-If you're looking for something soft and snuggly but not itchy, brushed cotton bed sheets might be the perfect choice.
+If you're looking for something soft and snuggly, brushed cotton bed sheets might be the perfect choice.
 The warm, soothing weave is great for people who get cold at night, as well as those with eczema and other skin sensitivities.

 What is down?